faraowait/faraowait/README.md

 I am a Software Engineer with a passion for developing applications and software to solve modern-day problems.

 * 🌍  I'm based in Nigeria
-* 🖥️  See my portfolio at [My portfolio based on the work done during my masters at University of Essex Online](http://adamsuthman.github.io/adamsuthman-University_of_Essex_eportfolio/)
+* 🖥️  See my portfolio at
 * ✉️  You can contact me at [arafabubakar4@gmail.com)
-* 🚀  I'm currently working on [A Python program that supports a driverless car](http://github.com/AdamsUthman/Driverless_car)
+* 🚀  I'm currently working on
-* 🧠  I'm learning Software Engineering with ALX and also completing my masters at University of Essex Online
+* 🧠  I'm learning Software Engineering with ALX.
+* 🧠  I'm learning Full-Stack-Development with GOMYCODE.
 * 🤝  I'm open to collaborating on Developing apps and websites that solve modern day problems

 ### Skills